 For one thing, most communication (in the range of 90%) is non-verbal.
 So making eye contact, smiling, sitting up straight and avoiding things like crossing your arms all help to present a friendlier image.

-Although it may seem harsh to be penalised for not doing these things, but humans are a social species and we unconsciously pick up on them.
+Although it may seem harsh to be penalised for not doing these things, humans are a social species and we unconsciously pick up on them.

 Like it or not these are social norms and if you consider yourself a little awkward on that front then it’s something you’ll need to practice.